techidaily/site-win11/source/_posts/deciphering-and-correcting-windows-defender-error-0x80004004.md

 ### Run the Windows Update Troubleshooter

- If you are encountering the error code while trying to update Microsoft Defender, then you can[run the Windows Update troubleshooter](https://www.makeuseof.com/fix-windows-update-error-0x800f080a/) to identify the culprit and fix the issue.
+ If you are encountering the error code while trying to update Microsoft Defender, then you can [run the Windows Update troubleshooter](https://www.makeuseof.com/fix-windows-update-error-0x800f080a/) to identify the culprit and fix the issue.

 ### Install the Update Manually

 ![manual updates for defender](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/03/manual-update-defender-1.jpg)

  If running the troubleshooter does not help, and you are still unable to install the updates, you can also try installing them manually.
-We already have a guide on[the different ways to update Microsoft Defender manually](https://www.makeuseof.com/microsoft-defender-manually-update/) that you can head over to for this purpose.
+We already have a guide on [the different ways to update Microsoft Defender manually](https://www.makeuseof.com/microsoft-defender-manually-update/) that you can head over to for this purpose.

  However, please note that while using this workaround may allow you to install updates, it may not address the root cause of the issue.